httvhutceoscop/vnt-standard/wp-content/plugins/envira-gallery-lite/readme.txt

 **Envira Gallery** allows you to create beautiful responsive photo gallery and video gallery for your WordPress site in minutes, not hours!

 At Envira Gallery, user experience is our #1 priority.
 That's why we put in extra effort to ensure that Envira is the best responsive **photo gallery** for WordPress.
-This means that your galleries will always look great on all devices (mobile, tablet, laptop, and desktop).
+This means that your image gallery will always look great on all devices (mobile, tablet, laptop, and desktop).

 Envira Gallery is highly optimized for web and server performance because we understand the importance of speed when it comes to SEO and conversion.
 We can honestly say that Envira Gallery is the **fastest WordPress gallery plugin** in the market.